Paysend

 How Long Do Paysend Transfers Take?

-In some cases, delivery can take up to three business days.
+Paysend delivers transfers quickly on many corridors, and many recipients see transfers arrive instantly.
+On some routes, delivery can take up to three business days.

 Does Paysend Have Limits?